HL7/davinci-dtr/input/pagecontent/specification.md

 In most cases, a card that results in the launch of DTR will deal with only one patient coverage, multiple orders, one Questionnaire and (possibly) one initial QuestionnaireResponse.
 However, there may be edge cases where more than one of these is possible.

 <div markdown="1" class="notebox">
- <b>NOTE:</b>&nbsp;&nbsp;As a part of a CDS Hooks response, if there is a need for further information then the payer IT system <b>MAY</b> return a Card object with a Link object populated in the Card.links property.
+ <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;As a part of a CDS Hooks response, if there is a need for further information then the payer IT system <b>MAY</b> return a Card object with a Link object populated in the Card.links property.
 If the Link object has a URL property set to the launch URL of a DTR process, this can still be overridden by the EHR or Provider's preferred DTR application.
 </div>

 DTR **SHALL** receive the full order in those cases where the order isn't yet persisted and available on the RESTful interface.